moq-wg/moq-transport/draft-ietf-moq-transport.md

 In this specification, both the Track Namespace and the Track Name are not constrained to a specific encoding.
-They carry a sequence of bytes and comparison between two Track Namespaces or Track Names is done simply by exact compare of the bytes.
-Higher level specifications may constrain the information in these fields, for example by restricting them to UTF-8.
+They carry a sequence of bytes and comparison between two Track Namespaces or Track Names is done by exact comparison of the bytes.
+Specifications that use MoQ Transport may constrain the information in these fields, for example by restricting them to UTF-8.
 Any specification that does that needs to specify the canonicalization into the bytes in the Track Namespace or